SIMSplat: Language-Aligned 4D Gaussian Splatting for Driving Scenario Generation: Method

-\textbf{Temporal Alignment.} Through experiments, we found that existing methods to embed static or dynamic language features such as LangSplat and 4DLangSplat \cite{qin2024langsplat3dlanguagegaussian,li20254dlangsplat4dlanguage} are not capable of understanding the behavior of road objects.
-In particular, queries often involve traffic-scene-specific descriptions such as ``a pedestrian crossing the street on the left side of the ego vehicle'' or ``a vehicle crossing the intersection from right to left,'' which include motion cues (speed, direction, turning) and relative location.
+\textbf{Motion-Aware Alignment.} Through experiments, we found that existing methods to embed static or dynamic language features, such as LangSplat and 4DLangSplat~\cite{qin2024langsplat3dlanguagegaussian,li20254dlangsplat4dlanguage}, are not capable of understanding the behavior of road objects.
+In particular, queries often involve driving-scene-specific descriptions such as ``a pedestrian crossing the street on the left side of the ego vehicle'' or ``a vehicle crossing the intersection from right to left,'' which include motion cues (e.g., speed, direction, turning) and relative location.
+However, prior methods primarily capture object appearance (e.g., color, shape) and are limited to simple indoor dynamics (e.g., opening or closing a cup).

-To address this limitation, we propose a temporal alignment module that encodes trajectories $X = \{(x_t, y_t)\}_{t=1}^T$ of each object into a latent representation $z = E_{\text{traj}}(X) \in \mathbb{R}^d$ using a trajectory encoder, which is then associated with two codebooks: a \textit{motion codebook} and a \textit{location codebook}, defined as
+To address this limitation, we propose a motion-aware alignment module that encodes trajectories $X = \{(x_t, y_t)\}_{t=1}^T$ of each object into a latent representation $z = E_{\text{traj}}(X) \in \mathbb{R}^d$ using a trajectory encoder, which is then associated with two codebooks: a \textit{motion codebook} and a \textit{location codebook}, defined as

-where each prototype corresponds to a canonical motion or location description (e.g., turning left, moving right to left, in front of ego, on the left side of ego).
+where each prototype vector $p$ corresponds to a typical motion or location on the road (e.g., turning left, moving right to left, in front of ego, on the left side of ego).
 To account for the different motion patterns of rigid and non-rigid agents, we maintain separate motion codebooks for vehicles and pedestrians, while sharing the same location codebook across object types.
-Given a trajectory embedding $z$, similarity scores with prototypes are computed, and the aggregated features $f^{\text{motion}}, f^{\text{location}} \in \mathbb{R}^d$ are obtained as convex combinations of the corresponding codebook vectors.
-These serve as temporal language features capturing both how the object moves and where it is relative to the ego vehicle.
+Given a trajectory embedding $z$, similarity scores with prototypes are computed, and the aggregated features $f^{\text{mot}}, f^{\text{loc}} \in \mathbb{R}^d$ are obtained as convex combinations of the corresponding codebook vectors.
+These serve as temporal language features capturing both the object's movement and location relative to the ego view.